Probing quark-lepton correlation in GUTs with high-precision neutrino measurements: OVERVIEW ON YUKAWAS

 \section{OVERVIEW ON YUKAWAS}

-In SO(10) GUTs, all matter fields, including SM fermions (quarks, charged leptons and the left-handed neutrinos) and right-handed neutrinos, of the same generation are arranged into a single 16-dim chiral representation ${ 16}_F$.
+In $SO(10)$ GUTs, all matter fields, including SM fermions (quarks, charged leptons and the left-handed neutrinos) and right-handed neutrinos, of the same generation are arranged into a single 16-dim chiral representation ${ 16}_F$.
 Following the decomposition ${ 16} \times { 16} = { 10} + { 120} + { 126}$, a ``full'' Higgs content for Yukawa couplings could be ${ 10}_H$, ${ 120}_H$ and $\overline{ 126}_H$.
-Yukawa interactions in SO(10) GUTs are generically given by
+Yukawa interactions in $SO(10)$ GUTs are generically given by

-Here, ${ 10}_H$, ${ 120}_H$ can be either real or complex, which will be denoted with subscripts $\mathbb{R}$ and $\mathbb{C}$, respectively, and $\overline{ 126}_H$ is always complex following their representation properties.
+where $Y_{10}$, $Y_{126}$ and $Y_{120}$ are $3\times 3$ matrices in the flavor space with absolute values for each entries $\lesssim {\cal O}(1)$ to ensure the perturbativity.
+Here, ${ 10}_H$, ${ 120}_H$ can be either real or complex, which will be denoted with superscripts $\mathbb{R}$ and $\mathbb{C}$, respectively, and $\overline{ 126}_H$ is always complex following its representation property.
+Their roles in fitting fermion data are summarised in Table~\ref{tab:1}.
 Complexifying the Higgs induces couplings with the conjugates $({ 10}_H^\mathbb{C})^*$ and $({ 120}_H^\mathbb{C})^*$.
-They can be forbidden by imposing the Peccei-Quinn (PQ) symmetry $U(1)_{PQ}$ \cite{Babu:1992ia, Bajc:2005zf}, which gives a compelling explanation of the strong CP problem \cite{Peccei:1977hh}.
-The PQ symmetry is a global $U(1)$ symmetry in which fermions and Higgses transform as
+They can be forbidden by imposing the global Peccei-Quinn (PQ) symmetry $U(1)_{\rm PQ}$ \cite{Babu:1992ia, Bajc:2005zf}, which gives a compelling explanation of the strong CP problem \cite{Peccei:1977hh}.
+Fermions and Higgses under $U(1)_{\rm PQ}$ transform as

 Accounting for 3 flavors of fermions, all Yukawa couplings are $3 \times 3$ matrices, and in particular, $Y_{10}$, $Y_{126}$ are symmetric and $Y_{120}$ is anti-symmetric in the flavor basis.